sadke8465/COS/README.md

-# Dogear Manager — KOReader Plugin
+# Custom Bookmark / Dogear Manager — KOReader Plugin

-Change the dogear (the folded-corner bookmark) in KOReader without touching a config file.
+Change the bookmark icon / dogear (the folded-corner bookmark) in KOReader without touching a config file.
 Swap the image, scale it up or down, and nudge its position — all from a menu while reading.

 ## Requirements